niraljp/getting-started/en/authorizing/skype.md

 ### 3. Sign into your Skype account
 ![Skype login on Sameroom](https://in.kato.im/ff8415e1ee85bf542171c5cb862dbc30fe899f43f9c76ca338898b2f928fe4a/Sameroom%20Sign%20In%20Skype%20copy.png)

-Once you've logged into your Skype account, you can either; connect two chat platforms by [creating a Tube](/getting-started/en/tube/skype) or, share a channel via a [Portal URL](/getting-started/en/portal/skype).
+Once you've logged into your Skype account, you can either; connect two chat teams by [creating a Tube](/getting-started/en/tubes-portals/tubes) or, share a conversation via a [Portal URL](/getting-started/en/tubes-portals/portals).